Burmese Chicken Curry

 Instructions

-- In the food processor, add the ginger, garlic, and mushrooms
+- In the food processor, add the onion, shallot, ginger, and garlic

 - Process to a paste in the food processor

-- Heat the peanut oil in a medium stock pot over medium heat
+- Heat the vegetable oil in a medium stock pot over medium heat

 Bringing it all together

-- Set up the four pint jars near the cooking area with their lids and rings handy
+- Set up the five pint jars near the cooking area with their lids and rings handy

-- Distribute the Lu Ruo Fan evenly among the pint jars up to 1 inch headspace
+- Distribute the curry evenly among the pint jars

 - Wipe the rims of the jars clean as necessary